tzlion/frogtool/README.md

 So, if you wanted to have custom thumbnails for your own added ROMs, you could create your own .zxx files by creating a thumbnail in the specified RAW format, and then appending a zipped ROM to it.

+This tool will now do that automatically!
+Just drop a zipped rom and an image (png, jpg, gif) with the same filename in the same folder, run frogtool and it will automatically combine the two into an appropriate .zxx file.
+(The source files will then be deleted) (Not currently supported for arcade games)

 .zfb files for arcade games are different: they contain the same kind of image, but don't contain the actual game ROM.
 Instead the image is followed by four 00 bytes, then the actual filename of the ROM in the "bin" folder, then two further 00 bytes.